Discover CRM systems and the capabilities they have to help your business grow.

 Taking on a sales rep or sales development rep job

-One of the most direct ways to get to know CRM as a career field, set of strategies, and fleet of technologies is to take a course.
+One of the most direct ways to get to know CRM as a career field, set of strategies, and fleet of technologies is to take a course or get a certification.
 Look for courses that cover the conceptual, strategic, and tactical aspects of CRM, including:

 Articulating business goals